 If you’re hoping for a more interactive waterfall experience, Skinny Dip Falls is just the spot.
-There are multiple cascades and pools allowing plenty of swimming, climbing, and jumping off rocks into deep pools of clear, cool water.
+Multiple cascades and pools allow plenty of swimming, climbing, and jumping off rocks into deep pools of clear, cool water.
 If you don’t want to get wet, there are several dry places to rest and relax near the falls.

 Despite the name, we do recommend bringing a bathing suit.
 It’s at the end of a short trail right off of the Blue Ridge Parkway and is a spectacular sight all year-round.

 The Whitewater Falls are the highest east of the Rockies, at 811 feet.
 The Lower Falls is accessible from South Carolina, but the staggering Upper Falls are less than an hour from downtown Asheville.
 They are nestled in the Nantahala National Forest and plummet 411 feet.

 A short paved walkway leads to an overlook for a dazzling view above the falls.
 There’s a staircase that meanders down to a lower vantage point that’s just as wonderful.
 The rest of the trail will take you down to the bottom of Upper Whitewater Falls for a rest with a view or a revitalizing swim.